martinchernyavskiy/Notes/Math/Linear Algebra/Concepts/Span.md

 - Is $x^3-3x+5$ in $Span(\{x^3+2x^2-x+1, x^3+3x^2-1\})?$
 	$x^3-3x+5=a_{1}(x^3+2x^2-x+1)+a_{2}(x^3+3x^2-1)$
 	$x^3-3x+5=(a_{1}+a_{2})x^3+(2a_{1}+3a_{2})x^2-a_{1}x+(a_{1}-a_{2})$
-	Converting to Augmented Matrix gives:
+	Converting to Augmented Matrix gives:$$
-	$$
 	\begin{pmatrix}
 	1 & 1 & 1 \\
 	2 & 3 & 0 \\